Rspamd checks DKIM for incoming emails by default. In addition, it can also sign outgoing emails.

 • ed25519 key is very short and everything can be written in one DNS record.

 • If you want to test DKIM signatures, add the “t=y” parameter to the DNS record.
-It means the key is still testing.
+This indicates that the key is still in testing mode.

 Remember to delete this parameter after you confirm that DKIM is working as expected.